 Another amazing work, the shield of Chief Arapoosh (Rotten Belly, 1795-1834), is also the espression of a vision.
 The design starts in two dimensions, from a center that is also the navel of a human figure, and expands in all directions.
 A medicine bundle and an eagle feather move it from flatness into depth.

-A successful collaboration by men and women artists does what men and women are hoping to do in their lives.
+does what men and women are hoping to do in their lives.
 A highlight of the exhibition is a warrior’s exploits robe that tells a story: “I took a gun.
 I took a bow.
 I was wounded by the enemy.
 I killed one.
 I brought back eleven guns.”
 The drawings, the work of a Crow warrior, are expansive, filled with activity and motion.
 Meanwhile there is a lovely, tender feeling in the way the horses are drawn.

 At left is a series of closeups from the full robe, which is made from a buffalo hide.
 In the full robe a long rectangular strip with beaded rosettes made by the Crow women runs down the center.
 It is the geometry of that strip we see first, and the containing outline, but the beading and the ribbon have a luminosity that is unconfined.
 The red triangle, its saw-tooth edge black and white containing a patch of fiery color, represents a horse’s head.
 The saw-tooth edge contributes to a feeling of energy radiating out from a center, which is otherwise not so common in the women’s work, and there are the delicate loops coming from the centers of the rosettes that do the same thing.
 We feel a coherence between the buffalo hide with its drawn figures and way the women have embellished it.
 In this work Crow men and women meet respectfully, as they are hoping to do in their lives.